Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Stop for a spell to take in the natural and manmade beauty of this remote, yet historic fortification.

 This medieval fortress and cathedral stand along the Georgian Military Highway on the road to Kazbegi.
-Visiting Ananuri can be combined with Kazbegi but is, in itself, worth a day trip from Tbilisi.
+Visiting Ananuri can be combined with Kazbegi but is also worth its own trip from Tbilisi.
 The Ananuri Fortress encompasses three churches, famous for their frescoes and inscriptions.
-Exploring these sites is one of the best things to do in Georgia
+Exploring these sites is one of the best things to do in Georgia.

 The fortress stands on the shores of the Zhinvali Reservoir.
 It’s a nice place for a picnic on your Georgian road trip.
 The nearby village of Pasanauri, however, has a reputation for excellent khinkali — the flagship food of Georgian cuisine.